PyGreSQL/PyGreSQL/docs/contents/pg/adaptation.rst

 This seems to work at a first glance, but you will notice an error as soon as you try to use a login name containing a single quote.
-Even worse, this error can be exploited through a so called "SQL injection", where an attacker inserts malicious SQL statements into the query that you never intended to be executed.
+Even worse, this error can be exploited through so-called "SQL injection", where an attacker inserts malicious SQL statements into the query that you never intended to be executed.
-For instance, with a login name something like ``' OR ''='`` the user could easily log in and see the user data of another user in the database.
+For instance, with a login name something like ``' OR ''='`` the attacker could easily log in and see the user data of another user in the database.

-One solution for this problem would be to clean your input from "dangerous" characters like the single quote, but this is tedious and it is likely that you overlook something or break the application e.g. for users with names like "D'Arcy".
+One solution for this problem would be to cleanse your input of "dangerous" characters like the single quote, but this is tedious and it is likely that you overlook something or break the application e.g. for users with names like "D'Arcy".
 A better solution is to use the escaping functions provided